The Character of Faith

 by Rev. G. Scott Perry

-Today’s sermon, "Forgiven Much" (Luke 7:37-50) by Rev. G. Scott Perry.
-This is the 21st sermon in our series Encounter Christ.
+Today’s sermon, "Missing Jesus" (Luke 10:25-42) by Rev. G. Scott Perry.
+This is the 29th sermon in our series Encounter Christ.
 Download

 Is church membership a big deal?
 We believe it it is!
 The Church does not exist to be a voluntary Christian club or service provider.
 Membership is more than simply attending church meetings, gaining a new title, and receiving spiritual benefits.
 It’s a covenant community: a spiritual family that requires commitment, responsibility, service, and sacrifice.